 A fundraiser is extremely rewarding when you reach your goal.
 The bummer is that while you’re creating the fundraiser it can be incredibly stressful and time-consuming if you’re doing it alone.

-At SOAR we call the volunteers the V-formation.
+At SOAR we call volunteers for an organization the V-formation.
 In order to run your fundraiser successfully and to manage your time properly, we recommend building your V-formation first.
 Assigning roles gives you the freedom to manage the process.
-Managing the process is key to winning in the end.
+Managing the process is key to winning in the end and reaching your goal.

 THE fundraising effort REQUIRES process and persistence.
 If you are unorganized get someone who is organized and make them a LEADER in your V-formation.

 SOAR helps people develop roles and manage processes.
-You become a “member” of SOAR and resources are provided if you want guidance and accountability.
-Membership is often purchased by the development professional or their supervisor because they want to have a winning fundraising effort.
+You become part of SOAR and resources are provided for guidance and we follow up to improve accountability.
+Participation is often purchased by the development professional or their supervisor because they want to have a winning fundraising effort.
 They want to have support.
 Learn more about SOAR membership by clicking here.

 - Shares the cause and tells the story of how they are connected to that specific purpose